Does the father have to pay child support if not married? Or if he is unemployed?

 - medical care

 or means that are necessary for providing the person with these essentials.
-This legal duty to maintain is called the responsibility to keep or the obligation to support.
+This legal duty is called the obligation to keep or support.

 Who must provide maintenance?